MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-nodejs.md

 1. When you're ready to continue, select **F5**.
 Processing continues and your app opens in the browser.

-This time, if you select the **Stop** action, notice that both the browser and terminal windows close.
+This time, if you select **Stop**, notice that both the browser and terminal windows close.
 To understand why the behavior is different, take a closer look at the _launch.json_ file.

 ### Examine the launch.json file